Discover how the geology of the Columbia River Basin was formed first by lava floods and then by ice age floods—in illustrations.

 In this ink sketch of a roadside cut, Fiona designed and stylized quite a bit—the real scene was incredibly detailed and large.
 The resulting sketch shows only the most important elements needed to tell the story.
 Later in her studio, Fiona created a color version that served as the backdrop for several illustrations.

-Here’s a peek at more of Fiona’s original sketches and storyboarding, which helped to organize the scrolling, visual story:
+Here’s a peek at some of my original sketches and storyboarding, which helped to organize the scrolling, visual story:

 Some ideas didn’t make the cut in peer reviews.
-Fiona planned to end the scroller with a “toast” to the ice age floods, which brought the fine silty soil that supports 90% of Washington’s wineries.
+I had originally planned to end the scroller with a “toast” to the ice age floods, which brought the fine silty soil that supports 90% of Washington’s wineries.
 But alcohol can be a sensitive subject, and Seattle Times wanted this presentation to be a resource for teachers and students.

-Next, Fiona created more detailed preliminary sketches, paying attention to proportions and accuracy.
+After storyboarding, I created more detailed preliminary sketches, paying attention to proportions and accuracy.
 The illustration below describes some of the ecological costs of hydropower damming.
 Walleye (Sander vitreus) are an invasive, predatory fish with an appetite for juvenile salmon, and they love the warm slackwater reservoirs behind the dams.
-It would have been difficult to photograph a walleye eating salmon, so Fiona saw a good opportunity to add an illustration.
+It would have been difficult to photograph a walleye eating salmon, so this was a good opportunity to add an illustration.
+(Read more about this invasive fish and the efforts of the Nez Perce tribe to save salmon in Chapter 4: Unraveling.)

-For the color rendering, Fiona used Procreate on an iPad Pro tablet with an Apple pencil.
-Her digital painting method captures the expressiveness of traditional acrylic or oil painting, while retaining editable layers for production needs.
-On the iPad, she prefers a screen protector that has a paper texture.
-Using only a few brushes, she starts with midtones first, then adds shadows, highlights, and textures.
-Fiona’s favorite part of the process is seeing the sketches “come to life.”
+For the color rendering, I used Procreate on an iPad tablet with an Apple pencil.
+My digital painting method captures the expressiveness of traditional acrylic or oil painting, while retaining editable layers for production needs.
+On the iPad, I prefer a screen protector that has a paper texture.
+Using only a few brushes, I start with midtones first, then add shadows, highlights, and textures.
+My favorite part of the process is seeing the sketches “come to life.”

-Finally, Fiona drafted a mock print layout for the local section, which was then adopted by the page designers.
+Finally, I drafted a mock print layout for the local section, which was adopted by the page designers.

 Lynda Mapes, Environmental Reporter with 40+ years of experience